blm17e/Portfolio/README.md

 # Health Geographer and Population Researcher

 ## About Me
-As a health geographer and spatial data scientist, I'm deeply motivated to explore the intricate relationships between geography, health, and society.
-My fascination lies in how social and physical environments shape health outcomes and well-being.
-Leveraging a spatial perspective and employing a diverse array of quantitative methods—from GIS techniques and Bayesian models to both spatial and non-spatial statistics—my work emphasizes the importance of geographic perspectives in population health research and seeks to deepen the understanding of health disparities.
-My scholarly pursuits span several domains, including public health, neighborhood impacts on health, social determinants of health, climate change effects on health, and climate gentrification.
+As a health geographer and spatial data scientist, I am motivated to explore the relationships between geography, health, and society.
+I am fascinated by the social and physical environments that shape health and well being.
+By adopting a spatial perspective and utilizing a range of quantitative methods — from GIS techniques to Bayesian models to spatial and non-spatial statistics – my work advances the incorporation of the geographic perspective in population health research and contributes to understanding health disparities.
+My scholarly work encompasses a broad range of domains, including public health, the influence of neighborhoods on health, social determinants of health, climate change and health, and climate gentrification.

-As a Ph.D. candidate in the Geography Department at Florida State University, my research primarily focuses on the impact of social and built environments on health and well-being, providing insights into life expectancy disparities, COVID-19's impact on U.S. nursing homes, the implications of differential privacy on small area health metrics, and potential displacement risks in communities facing climate gentrification.
+Currently, as a PhD candidate in the Geography Department at Florida State University my research has been broadly focused on investigating the impact of social and built environments on health and well-being.
+This work has offered insights into the disparities in life expectancy linked to social determinant of health, the impact of COVID-19 on U.S. nursing homes, the implications of differential privacy on the calculation of small area health metrics, and the potential displacement risks in communities facing climate gentrification.

-## Connect with Me
-- [Google Scholar Profile](https://scholar.google.com/citations?user=YOUR_UNIQUE_ID) - Find my published works and citations.
-- [LinkedIn](https://www.linkedin.com/in/YOUR_PROFILE) - Connect with me professionally.

 ## Education
-- **Ph.D.
-Candidate, Geography**, Florida State University (2019-Present)
+- Ph.D.
+Candidate, Florida State University, 2019-Present
   Supervisor: Dr. Christopher K. Uejio

-- **M.S., GIS**, Florida State University (2018)
+- M.S., GIS, Florida State University, 2018

-- **B.A., History**, Columbus State University (2016)
+- B.A., History, Columbus State University, 2016

 ## Research Interests
 ### Methods:
 - GIS
 - Spatial Statistics
 - Bayesian Modelling
 - Population Analytics

 ### Applications:
 - Public Health
 - Neighborhoods and Health
 - Social Determinants of Health
 - Climate Gentrification

 ## Publications and Reports
-Highlighting my contributions to the field through peer-reviewed publications and impactful reports.

-### Publications
+### Publications:

--
+·     Bertram L. Melix and Christopher K. Uejio.
+In Review.
+“Evaluating Small Area Differential Privacy Life Expectancy.”

+·     Wong, Sandy, C.S.
+Ponder, and Bertram Melix.
+2023.
+“Spatial and Racial Covid-19 Disparities in U.S. Nursing Homes.”
+Social Science & Medicine.

+·     Bertram L. Melix, April Jackson, William Butler, Tisha Holmes, and Christopher K. Uejio.
+2022.
+“Locating Neighborhood Displacement Risks to Gentrification Pressures in Three Coastal Counties in Florida.”
+The Professional Geographer.

+·     Bertram L. Melix, Christopher K. Uejio, Kristina W. Kintziger, Keshia Reid, Chris Duclos, Melissa M. Jordan, Tisha Holmes, and Jessica Joiner.
+2020.
+“Florida Neighborhood Analysis of Social Determinants and Their Relationship to Life Expectancy.”
+BMC Public Health.

+·     Rees, Amanda and Bertram Melix.
+2019.
+“Landscape Discourses and Community Garden Design: Creating Community Gardens in One Mid-Sized Southern US City.”
+Studies in the History of Gardens & Designed Landscapes.

-### Reports
+### Reports:
--

-## Example Project
-- **Project Title**: Description and outcomes of your project.
-- [GitHub Repository](https://github.com/YOUR_PROJECT_LINK) - Access the project code and resources.
-- [Project Report](https://LINK_TO_REPORT) - Read the full report on the findings and implications of the project.
+·     McCreary T, Miltonette C, Jackson A, Rose A, Melix B. 2023.
+Can 8 Wait?
+A Review of Use of Force Policies in Florida and Perspectives on their Effectiveness.
+Leroy Collins Institute at Florida State University.

+·     Butler W, Holmes T, Jackson A, Lange Z, Melix B, Milordis A. 2022.
+Addressing climate driven displacement: planning for sea level rise in Florida’s coastal communities and affordable housing in inland communities in the face of climate gentrification.
+Florida State University.

+·     Amy Khare, Leila Fiester, Sherise McKinney, Alexandra Curley, April Jackson, and Bertram L. Melix.
+2022.
+“From the Ground Up: Housing as a Catalyst for Community-Driven Redevelopment of Chicago’s Majority-Black Woodlawn Neighborhood.”
+National Initiative on Mixed-Income Communities (NIMC).